-- 57. Aligning the management of World Heritage properties with the imperative of climate change mitigation through a comprehensive climate change mitigation framework is the objective of World Heritage Climate Action Goal 3 (see Section II.B above).
-This goal asks States Parties, [Saudi Arabia] in accordance with nationally determined contributions, and in line with principles established under the UNFCCC and the Paris Agreement, to develop at national and local levels, and implement at the site level, as appropriate implement at national and/or other appropriate levels, comprehensive climate change mitigation frameworks that guide mitigation action for cultural sites and safeguard natural ecosystems that are carbon sinks.
-It also encourages the reduction of greenhouse gas emissions associated with World Heritage properties. - 58. [discussion on hold paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] The IPCC defines mitigation as "a human intervention to reduce emissions or enhance the sinks of greenhouse gases."
-[Saudi Arabia]IPCC's reports, and most notably the 1.5°C Special Report (2018), makes clear that limiting global warming to 1.5°C would require rapid and far reaching transitions in the global economy, with deep emissions reductions in all sectors, a wide portfolio of mitigation options and a significant upscaling of investments in those options.
-Within this context, this Policy Document encourages States Parties to the Convention to aim for a transition towards [Saudi Arabia] low -carbonemissions alternatives for World Heritage properties management as soon as possible, in [Japan] accordance line with the [Australia] Paris Agreementequity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances. - 59.
+- 58. [discussion on hold paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] The IPCC defines mitigation as "a human intervention to reduce emissions or enhance the sinks of greenhouse gases."
+[Saudi Arabia] IPCC's reports, and most notably the 1.5°C Special Report (2018), makes clear that limiting global warming to 1.5°C would require rapid and far-reaching transitions in the global economy, with deep emissions reductions in all sectors, a wide portfolio of mitigation options and a significant upscaling of investments in those options.
+Within this context, this Policy Document encourages States Parties to the Convention to aim for a transition towards [Saudi Arabia] low -carbonemissions alternatives for World Heritage properties management as soon as possible, [Brazil] in line with the aforementioned guiding principles of this policy. // in [Japan] accordance-line with the [Australia] Paris Agreementequity and the principle of common but different national circumstances. - 59.
 Given the high profile, global reach, and a broad mix of heritage typologies included within the World Heritage List, States Parties are encouraged to maximise the 'signalling' value and inspirational power of World Heritage properties to showcase 'win-win' mitigation practices that both [Saudi Arabia]reducemanaged greenhouse gases and safeguard Outstanding Universal Value, with the potential to set international standards in heritage management. - 60.
 Noting that by representing some of the world's most outstanding natural ecosystems and by their important role in the mitigation of climate change with the large amount of carbon they store, the protection of natural World Heritage properties is considered the Convention's most impactful contribution to addressing climate change mitigation. - 61.
 World Heritage properties, especially natural, mixed and large-scale cultural landscapes, are among those places that might significantly contribute to climate mitigation by: - Safeguarding natural ecosystems that are carbon sinks; - When feasible and consistent with protecting Outstanding Universal Value, undertaking actions to enhance carbon sequestration in natural systems.

-[Saudi Arabia]Such approaches would need to adhere to strict environmental and social safeguards and consider carbon storage permanence.
+[Saudi Arabia] Such approaches would need to adhere to strict environmental and social safeguards and consider carbon storage permanence.